mike-weiner/display-event-locations-tec/README.md

 ### What plugins are required for these changes to take effect?

-Your website must use 'The Events Calendar 4.8' or 'The Events Calendar Pro 4.8' or higher for this plugin to correctly modify the tooltip.
+Your website must use The Events Calendar 4.8 or The Events Calendar Pro 4.8 or higher for this plugin to correctly modify the tooltip.
+If you wish to use the v2 calendar layouts, you much use The Events Calendar 5.0+ or The Events Calendar Pro 5.0+.

 ### Does this plugin change the tooltip for both regular and featured events?

-Yes, this plugin will change the tooltip for both regular and featured events.
+Yes!
+This will plugin will display the event venue name and location (if you have enabled the address to be displayed) for both regular and featured events!
+See the [screenshots](https://wordpress.org/plugins/display-event-locations-tec/#screenshots) to see how this would look!

+### Will this plugin work on both the legacy and v2 calendar views?

+Yes!
+This plugin modifies both the old calendar views (legacy) and the new calendar views (v2) introducted with The Events Calendar 5.0 and The Events Calendar Pro 5.0.

 ### Does this plugin work for events created with the block editor?

 Yes!
-This plugin will modify the tooltip for events created with the the block editor for either the standard or pro versions of _The Events Calendar_.
+This plugin will modify the tooltip for events created with the the block editor for both the standard or pro versions of `The Events Calendar` or ` The Events Calendar Pro`.

 ### I am having issues with the tooltip not showing the venue name and/or address with events created with the block editor.
 Why?

-As great as the block editor is, it can cause issues sometimes.
+As great as the block editor is it can cause issues, sometimes.
 For events that you create with the block editor, make sure a venue or location is set for each event!
-Make sure to double check any events that the tooltip is not working on!
-Sometime they are removed from the event.
+Sometimes locations are removed from the event.
 If any issues persit, [let us know](https://wordpress.org/support/plugin/display-event-locations-tec/) and we will take a look under the hood!

 ## Screenshots

 1. The settings page for the Display Event Locations for The Events Calendar plugin.
 This is where you can change what is displayed on your tooltip when a user hovers over an event on your website's calendar.
+Notice the preview for what the tooltip will display at the bottom of this page.
-2. This is what the tooltip for a regular event will look like after activating this plugin with only the location name enabled.
+2. This is what the tooltip for a regular event will look like after activating this plugin with only the location name enabled with the v2 calendar template.
-3. This is what the tooltip for a regular event will look like after activating this plugin with the location name and street address enabled.
+3. This is what the tooltip for a regular event will look like after activating this plugin with the location name and street address enabled with the v2 calendar template.
-4. This is what the tooltip for a featured event will look like after activating this plugin with only the location name enabled.
+4. This is what the tooltip for a featured event will look like after activating this plugin with only the location name enabled with the v2 calendar template.
-5. This is what the tooltip for a featured event will look like after activating this plugin with the location name and street address enabled.
+5. This is what the tooltip for a featured event will look like after activating this plugin with the location name and street address enabled with the v2 calendar template.
+6. This is what the tooltip for a regular event will look like after activating this plugin with only the location name enabled with the legacy calendar template.
+7. This is what the tooltip for a regular event will look like after activating this plugin with the location name and street address enabled with the legacy calendar template.
+8. This is what the tooltip for a featured event will look like after activating this plugin with only the location name enabled with the legacy calendar template.
+9. This is what the tooltip for a featured event will look like after activating this plugin with the location name and street address enabled with the legacy calendar template.

 ## Changelog

+### 3.0
+* Released on February 7, 2020
+* Added: Support for overriding the tooltip on the new v2 calendar views hase been added.
+(This allows you to display the venue/location name and address (if you have enabled it) within the tooltip.)
+* Added: 9 new screenshots (screenshots 1-9) have been added to the Wordpress Plugin listing page to reflect what the tooltip in the legacy and v2 calendar views with the location and/or address displayed for an event.
+* Added: This plugin will now allow for template overrides that you already have in your active theme folder.
+It will first use the templates within our plugin and will then check your active theme directory for any additional templates.
+* Added: All functions and files have been documented and typos have been removed (please, let us know if you find any others).
+* Fixed: Fixed a bug that prevented tooltip from displaying for events that did not have an venue/location set.
+* Fixed: Tooltip preview on "Display Event Location for The Events Calendar" settings page has been updated to reflect new street address formatting.
+* Fixed: Fixed 'Undefined Index' notice for the 'display-full-address' option throug the WP Settings API
+* Fixed: Fixed 'Illegal String Offset' Warning on Settings Callback
+* Fixed: Removed excess HTML from tooltip.php located at /tribe-events/month/tooltip.php
+* Edited: plugin.php
+* Edited: README.md
+* Edited: /assets/screenshot1.png
+* Edited: /assets/screenshot2.png
+* Edited: /assets/screenshot3.png
+* Edited: /assets/screenshot4.png
+* Edited: /assets/screenshot5.png
+* Edited: /assets/screenshot6.png
+* Edited: /assets/screenshot7.png
+* Edited: /assets/screenshot8.png
+* Edited: /assets/screenshot9.png
+* Edited: /includes/settings-page/admin-page.php
+* Edited: /includes/settings-page/settings-page.php
+* Edited: /includes/settings-page/settings-register.php
+* Edited: /includes/settings-page/settings-callbacks.php
+* Edited: /includes/settings-page/settings-validate.php
+* Edited: /tribe/events/month/calendar-body/day/calendar-events/calendar-event/tooltip/title.php
+* Edited: /tribe-events/month/tooltip.php

 ### 2.2
 * Released on January 13, 2020